I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kddisabledebugger.md

 This function has no parameters.

 ## Return Value

 <b>KdDisableDebugger</b> returns STATUS_SUCCESS if the kernel debugger was successfully disabled.
 Otherwise, the return value can be one of the following error status codes:

-STATUS_ACCESS_DENIED

-STATUS_DEBUGGER_INACTIVE

-<b>KdDisableDebugger</b> returns STATUS_SUCCESS if the kernel debugger was successfully disabled.
-Otherwise, the return value can be one of the following error status codes:

-STATUS_ACCESS_DENIED

-STATUS_DEBUGGER_INACTIVE

-<b>KdDisableDebugger</b> returns STATUS_SUCCESS if the kernel debugger was successfully disabled.
-Otherwise, the return value can be one of the following error status codes: